peperonie35/TTGO-T-MatchWatch/README.md

 <h2>I plan to add:</h2>

-Alarm system (didn't start working on that)
+Alarm to wake me up (didn't start working on that)

 Permanent settings (no reset at reboot) (didn't start working on that)